 Jaguarundi Physical Description

-The fur of different individuals sometimes appears as either chestnut or brownish-black in color.
-But there seems to be no genetic tendency for this, since individuals of either or both patterns may be born in the same litter.
+This holds true due to the fact that it has a unique coloring.
+That’s because the fur of different individuals sometimes appears as either a dark chestnut or brownish-black in color.
+But, quite surprisingly, there seems to be no genetic tendency for this, since individuals of either or both patterns may be born in the same litter.

-In addition, the Jaguarundi remains known for its distinctively short legs.
-The body develops elongated, and the tail relatively long.
+In addition, the truly amazing Jaguarundi remains known for its distinctively short legs.
+In sharp contrast, however, the body of the mammal develops as quite elongated.
+Furthermore,the tail develops as relatively long, making for a striking appearance.
 The fur of the animal generally appears uniform in color, with few markings or spots.

 - Kingdom: Animalia